ianepreston/blog/posts/2024-12-27-kubelog-bitwarden-secrets.md

 In this post I'm going to talk about setting up [external secrets](https://external-secrets.io/latest/) with the [bitwarden secrets manager](https://bitwarden.com/products/secrets-manager/) backend.

+## Addendum

+I ran into issues with certificate renewals not being picked up by my bitwarden sdk deployment and causing errors in syncing secrets.
+I have a possible fix applied that I'll describe in the relevant sections in this update to the post, but I can't be totally sure it's worked until I've been running it a while longer.
+I wanted to get my current attempt documented while it was fresh in my mind though.

 # Background on my setup

 For this project I started with a Talos Linux cluster of 3 nodes.